dhanangpratama/Laravel-Modular-Base/readme.md

 # Laravel Modular Base

-## About Laravel
+## About

 This repo is base for my laravel project.
+Using Laravel 6.0.

 ## Installation